Minimality of topological matrix groups and Fermat primes: Minimality of

 In case $G/L$ is sup-complete for every closed normal subgroup $L$ of $G,$ then $G$ is called {\it totally sup-complete}.
 In particular, if $G$ is either a compact group or a sup-complete (topologically) simple group, then it is totally sup-complete.

 \begin{fact} \cite[Theorem 7.3.1]{DPS89} Let $G$ be a topological group and let $L$ be a closed normal subgroup of $G$ which is (totally) sup-complete.
-If $L$ and $G/L$ are both (totally) minimal, then $G$ is (totally) minimal, too. \end{fact} Using Fact \ref{fac:cns} and Theorem \ref{thm:qbycen}, we immediately obtain one of our main results: \begin{theorem} Let $\F$ be a local field.
-Then $\SUT(n,\F)$ is minimal for every $n\in\N$. \end{theorem}
+If $L$ and $G/L$ are both (totally) minimal, then $G$ is (totally) minimal, too. \end{fact}

+Since $Z=Z(\SL(n,\F))$ is finite and using Fact \ref{fac:cns} and Theorem \ref{thm:qbycen}, we obtain one of our main results: \begin{theorem} Let $\F$ be a local field.
+Then $\STP(n,\F)$ is minimal for every $n\in\N$. \end{theorem} One can consider the topological group $\TM(n,\F)$ of lower triangular $n\times n$ matrices over $\F$ and its subgroup $\STM(n,\F)= \TM(n,\F)\cap \SL(n,\F).$ It is easy to see that $\STP(n,\F)$ is topologically isomorphic to $\STM(n,\F)$.
+So, Theorem \ref{thm:sutmin} immediately implies: